 - Hephaestus – Not the most handsome of gods, in fact, he was considered ugly.
-However, it can be a loving name for your cat if you mean it in an ironic sort of way.
+However, it can be a loving name for your cat if you mean it ironically.

-- Hyperion -Also the name of a DC superhero, he’s also God of the Sky.
+- Hyperion – Alike to the name of a DC superhero, he’s a God of the Sky.

-- Hypnos – His names gives plenty of hints to what he is.
+- Hypnos – His name gives plenty of hints to what he is.
 He is sleep itself.